“Don’t knock him out too early,” Neil said.

 I rose to my knees and then to my feet just before he finished the count.
 Breathe in . . . breathe out.
 The referee studied my eyes to make sure I was lucid.
 He looked surprised.

 My opponent almost ran at me, dying to finish me off.
 I side-stepped the charge and punched him hard in the ribs.
 It pushed him sideways.
 I bounced on my feet, faster than before.
-He turned to face me and ran into a left-hook to right-uppercut combination that snapped at his face.
+He turned to face me and ran into a left-hook to right-uppercut combination that pummeled his face.
 His gloves were out of position.
 He shook his head and came at me again.

-He threw a quick jab in an attempt to recover his momentum, but I slipped it outside, stepped to the right and hit him three times in the side.
+He threw a quick jab in an attempt to recover his momentum, but I slipped it outside, stepped to the right, and hit him three times in the side.

 WHOMP!
 WHOMP!
 WHOMP!